Attendance, Punctuality and Absence

 Should the Penalty Notice not be paid, the Bradford Childrens Services will submit the case for prosecution in the magistrates court.

 We must also remind parents that school starts at 8.45am each day.
-Children must arrive at school at least 5 minutes before the start of the school day, wearing their correct school uniform, including school shoes and school ties when wearing winter uniform.
+Children must arrive at school at least 5 minutes before the start of the school day, wearing their correct school uniform.

 Registers close at 8.55am.
 Any child who arrives in school after this time will be given a late mark.